-Regularly running a humidifier during the wintertime is a tried-and-true solution for combating moisture-sapped air and its uncomfortable effects on your health and home.
-However, did you know that humidifiers are also helpful tools for alleviating the symptoms of common medical conditions, such as the common cold and the flu?
-It's true.
-So before you pack away that humidifier in summer storage, read on to learn how it can help keep you healthy year-round.
+Regularly running a humidifier during winter is a tried-and-true solution for combating moisture-sapped air and its uncomfortable effects on your health and home.
+However, did you know that humidifiers also help alleviate the symptoms of common medical conditions, such as the common cold and the flu?
+So before you pack away that humidifier in summer storage, learn how it can help keep you healthy year-round.

 Humidifiers, by design, add moisture to the air to help raise your indoor humidity level, which can fall dramatically in the wintertime as a result of constant heating.
 By restoring an ideal humidity level of 45 to 50%–the level recommended by the U.S. Environmental Protection Agency (EPA)–your indoor environment may feel warmer, lessening the need to crank up the heat, and any moisture-sensitive furnishings in your home become better protected from damage.
 More importantly, humidifiers can eliminate and help prevent the uncomfortable physical effects of dry, wintry air such as:

 Coincidentally, some of the side effects caused by dry air are also common symptoms of medical ailments that can strike you at anytime during the year.
 These include the common cold, the flu, upper respiratory infections, and sinus infections.
 Humidifiers, when used in combination with doctor-prescribed or over-the-counter medications and when complemented by healthy living habits to treat these conditions, can help relieve your symptoms and make you more comfortable while you recover.